felipe-silvestre-morais/WeatherForecast-app/README.md

 ## TO DO / IMPROVE / RELEASE

-*   Create Boot Completed Broadcast receiver to schedule the work to refresh weather.
+*   Create Boot Completed Broadcast receiver to schedule the work to refresh weather after device reboot.
 *   No connection and error handling when server api is requested
 *   Export env variables (endpoint and apikey) and create other build flavours (debug, release, automation, etc…)
 *   Create UI tests with Espresso
+*   Create styles and the app theme
 *   Configure Proguard
+*   Accessibility
 *   Add CI system (like Travis or Circle CI)
 *   Set Firebase Analytics
 *   Firebase Remote Config (for feature flags)